srose99/frameworks_and_languages_module/docs/assignment_digital_artifact.md

 * You will clone a public fork of:
     * [https://github.com/calaldees/frameworks_and_languages_module](https://github.com/calaldees/frameworks_and_languages_module)
 * You will be working in own public GitHub forked repository.
 At the datetime of the deadline a snapshot of your fork will automatically be taken.
-In addition, You need to formally submit a zip file with the contents of your repository to TurnItIn for a formal audit trail.
-You will be provided with a TurnItIn coversheet.

-* see the folder for your solution below
+* In addition, You need to formally submit a zip file with the contents of your repository to TurnItIn for a formal audit trail.

 Marks Overview